vorce/forvillelser/posts/2018-09-28T10:39:22Z-gzipped-and-chunked-responses-with-plug.md

 # deflateEnd
 ```

-We can see how this could fit together with the chunks; call deflate on the chunk_payload and send that.
-Will it work?
+With a bit of imagination we can see how this could fit together with the chunks; call deflate on the chunk_payload and send that.
+Will this approach pass the browser test?

-I